Enhanced six operations and base change theorem for higher Artin stacks: Summary and complements for torsion coefficients

 \subsection{More adjointness in the finite-dimensional Noetherian case}

-Recall the following result of Gabber: for every morphism $f\colon Y\to X$ of finite type between finite-dimensional Noetherian schemes, and every prime number $\ell$ invertible on $X$, the $\ell$-cohomological dimension of $f_*$ is finite \cite[1.4]{Ill}.
-In particular, $f_*\colon \cD(Y,\lambda)\to \cD(X,\lambda)$ preserves small colimits and thus admits a right adjoint.
+Recall the following result of Gabber: for every morphism $f\colon Y\to X$ of finite type between finite-dimensional Noetherian schemes, and every prime number $\ell$ invertible on $X$, the $\ell$-cohomological dimension of $f_*$ is finite \cite{TG}*{Expos\'{e} XVIII-A, Corollary 1.4}.
+This extends easily to morphisms representable by algebraic spaces as follows.